Safe Drinking Options for Pregnant Women

 Vegetable Juices

 Vegetable juices, such as spinach or carrot juice, are high in vitamins and antioxidants.
-They keep you hydrated and add to your daily intake of vital nutrients.
-But if you want to avoid extra preservatives, go for homemade juices.
+They keep you hydrated and support your daily intake of essential nutrients.
+For fewer preservatives, choose homemade versions.

 Decaffeinated Teas and Coffee